yaoshixin007/MCW-Containers-and-DevOps/Whiteboard design session/WDS trainer guide - Containers and DevOps.md

 **Step 2: Design a proof of concept solution (60 minutes)**

+**Outcome**

-Outcome: Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.
+Design a solution and prepare to present the solution to the target customer audience in a 15-minute chalk-talk format.

--   Determine your target customer audience
+-   Determine your target customer audience.

--   Determine customer's business needs to address your solution
+-   Determine customer's business needs to address your solution.

--   Design and diagram your solution
+-   Design and diagram your solution.

--   Prepare to present your solution
+-   Prepare to present your solution.

 **Step 3: Present the solution (30 minutes)**

+**Outcome**

-Outcome: Present solution to your customer
+Present solution to your customer:

 -   Present solution